Xilinx/SDAccel_Examples/getting_started/rtl_kernel/rtl_vadd_2kernels/README.md

 ## 3. SOFTWARE AND SYSTEM REQUIREMENTS
 Board | Device Name | Software Version
 ------|-------------|-----------------
-Xilinx Kintex UltraScale KCU1500|xilinx:kcu1500:dynamic|SDAccel 2017.4
+Xilinx Kintex UltraScale KCU1500|xilinx:kcu1500:dynamic|SDAccel 2017.4.op
-Xilinx Kintex UltraScalePlus VCU1525|xilinx:vcu1525:dynamic|SDAccel 2017.4
+Xilinx Virtex UltraScale+ VCU1525|xilinx:vcu1525:dynamic|SDAccel 2017.4.op

 *NOTE:* The board/device used for compilation can be changed by adding the DEVICES variable to the make command as shown below